MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	ls
 	</pre>

-	Confirm that the .ssh subdirectory contains a pair of files named id_rsa and id_rsa.pub.
+	Confirm that the ".ssh" subdirectory contains a pair of files named id_rsa and id_rsa.pub.
 The former contains the private key, and the latter contains the public key.
 Remember where these files are located, because you will need them in subsequent exercises.

 1. **Proceed to [Exercise 2](#Exercise2).
 The remaining steps in this exercise are for Windows users only**.